How will transport reforms change Manchester? – words Al Woods

 From now and up to 2040 there will be numerous plans that will be proposed and delivered.
 Complex changes to existing infrastructure will have a significant effect on the city and it will continue to capitalise on its strengths as the main international gateway to the North.

 Tackling congestion is one of the biggest obstacles to overcome.
 There is limited scope to build or widen existing roads, particularly across urban areas.
 Instead the strategy must concentrate on making existing transport networks more efficient.
 A focus will be to deliver a more consistent, resilient service resulting in more seamless journeys across all forms of transport.
+Get in touch with Transport Executive if you’re looking for a hassle-free transport solution in Manchester.

 As population numbers from 2001 to 2011 have increased significantly by 19%, Manchester has become one of the fastest growing major cities in England.
 The latest projections are that thecity’ population will exceed three million by 2040.
 An enormous new super terminal based at Manchester Airport will aim to be completed by 2023 as a vastly expanded Terminal 2 receives extensive work.
 Expected to take a maximum of six years, airport bosses say that the transformed terminal will reduce queueing and wait times.
 As part of the terminal’s upgrade, it is intended to rebalance the economy out of London.
 Those involved claim up to 1,500 jobs will be created throughout the project.